MicrosoftDocs/fabric-docs/docs/data-science/tutorial-data-cleaning-functional-dependencies.md

 ## Summarize data quality issues detected with SemPy

-Going back to the graph of dependency violations, you can see that there are actually several interesting data quality issues present in this dataset:
+Going back to the graph of dependency violations, you can see that there are several interesting data quality issues present in this dataset:

 - Some city names are all uppercase.
 This issue is easy to fix using string methods.
 - Some city names have qualifiers (or prefixes), such as "North" and "East".
 For example, the zip code "2128" maps to "EAST BOSTON" once and to "BOSTON" once.
 A similar issue occurs between "NORTH DARTHMOUTH" and "DARTHMOUTH".
 You could try to drop these qualifiers or map the zip codes to the city with the most common occurrence.
 - There are typos in some cities, such as "PITTSFIELD" vs. "PITTSFILED" and "NEWBURGPORT vs. "NEWBURYPORT".
-In the case of "NEWBURGPORT" this typo could be fixed by using the most common occurrence.
-In the case of "PITTSFIELD", having only one occurrence each makes it much harder for automatic disambiguation without external knowledge or the use of a language model.
+For "NEWBURGPORT" this typo could be fixed by using the most common occurrence.
+For "PITTSFIELD", having only one occurrence each makes it much harder for automatic disambiguation without external knowledge or the use of a language model.
 - Sometimes, prefixes like "West" are abbreviated to a single letter "W".
-This could potentially be fixed with a simple replace, if all occurrences of "W" stand for "West".
+This issue could potentially be fixed with a simple replace, if all occurrences of "W" stand for "West".
 - The zip code "02130" maps to "BOSTON" once and "Jamaica Plain" once.
-This issue is not easy to fix, but if there was more data, mapping to the most common occurrence could be a potential solution.
+This issue isn't easy to fix, but if there was more data, mapping to the most common occurrence could be a potential solution.

 ## Clean the data